Celfer3108/Celfer3108/README.md

-- 👋 Hi, I’m Celina Ferreira
+- 👋 Hi,there!
+I’m Celina Ferreira
 - 🌱 I’m a undergraduate student in Database - Uninter
 - 💞️ I’m working as a Solution Support Engineer at SAP.
 - 😄 Pronouns: she/her